This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When using a compost tumbler, it is necessary to assess the starting mix to ensure it has the correct matter sizes.
 Lack of starting material optimization is probable that your rotary compost tumbler fails to heat.

-To successfully get your compost tumbler warm, You need to ensure that you have the right balance of green and brown materials, they are all shredded to be small as possible and have many different ingredients which will produce higher-quality compost.
+To successfully get your compost tumbler warm, You need to ensure that you have the right balance of green and brown materials, they are all shredded to be small as possible and have many different ingredients to produce higher-quality compost.

 4. Incorrect Moisture Levels on your Compost Tumbler